Explore our expert-made templates & start with the right one for you.

-It might be worth noting that RabbitMQ is a predecessor to Apache Kafka.
-It was released in 2007.
+It might be worth looking into our previous article on RabbitMQ vs Kafka.
+RabbitMQ was released in 2007.
 It is a general message broker supporting protocols like STOMP, MQTT, and AMQP and was a fundamental part of providing messaging functions between SOA applications.

-Even though RabbitMQ is currently being used for streaming use cases, Kafka is a purpose-built message streaming service that provides superior functionality than RabbitMQ does.
+Even though RabbitMQ is currently being used for streaming use cases, Kafka is a purpose-built message streaming service that provides better functionality than RabbitMQ does.

-The JMS or Java Messaging Service is a Java-based API (Application Programming Interface) and the first enterprise-level messaging API that gained widespread traction in the Information Technology industry.
-It is a messaging standard containing Java components that are designed to create, send, receive, and read messages.
+The Java Messaging Service (JMS) is a Java-based API and the first enterprise-level messaging API that gained widespread traction.
+It is a messaging standard that contains Java components used to send, receive, and read messages.

-It’s primary function and purpose are to send messages between at least two (or more) clients.
+Its primary function and purpose are to send messages between two or more clients.
 Congruently, it controls communications between different components in a distributed application to make it loosely coupled, asynchronous, and reliable.

 JMS was designed to simplify the process of developing business applications “that asynchronously send and receive business data and events.“ It is supported by a wide range of enterprise messaging products and supports both point-to-point queuing and publish-subscribe messaging models.

-The following diagrams provide a visual overview of the JMS MQ models, point-to-point, and the publish-subscribe message queues (MQ).
+The following diagrams provide a visual overview of the JMS MQ models — point-to-point and publish-subscribe message queues (MQ).